garagisti/garagisti.github.io/_posts/2016-02-22-Driver-Trees.md

 What?
 =====

 So I work in a company that, at its core, moves boxes.
-Put **really** simply, this means box-in, box-store, box-out style of company, similar to say Amazon, without the innovation part.
+Put **really** simply, this means box-in, box-store, box-out style of company, similar to say Amazon.
 Oh and there's a Private Equity company sitting on top of it all.

 On a geographical map, the box in, box out paradigm works as a handful of Central Distribution centers (the parent if you will) with satellite branches (the child in a parent-child type relationship) to expand the delivery footprint.
 Each of these satellite branch structures has quite a hierarchical management structure through to a single branch manager.
 To assist the branch manager, there are several teams responsible for completing various tasks affiliated with Box in, Box store and Box out steps.